HagopB/Planet_kaggle/README.md

 # Planet: Understanding the Amazon from Space #
 ### What is this repository for?

-* Kaggle competition with a multilabel classification problematic.
+* Kaggle competition with a multilabel classification problematic. obtained a f2 score of 0.90153 (top 55 % - rank 519).

 ### Contents